-Under existing law, the Department of Mental Health Trust Fund may be used for such things as providing mental health services to all residents of the state, conducting scientific research regarding the causes and prevention of mental illness, establishing programs to protect the rights of individuals receiving mental health services, and developing criteria for evaluating mental health service programs.
-(R.C.
-5119.06(A), not in the bill.)
-Existing law also states that the use of moneys in the trust fund does not establish a commitment to the continuation of the trust fund or to the use of the moneys in the trust fund.
+Under existing law, the Department of Mental Health Trust Fund may be used for such things as providing mental health services to all residents of the state, conducting scientific research regarding the causes and prevention of mental illness, establishing programs to protect the rights of individuals receiving mental health services, and developing criteria for evaluating mental health service

-Currently, by September 1 of each year, the Director of Mental Health must certify to the Director of Budget and Management the amount of all unexpended balances of General Revenue Fund appropriations made to the Department of Mental Health during the previous fiscal year.
-The Director of Budget and Management is then required to transfer to the Department of Mental Health Trust Fund an amount up to, but not exceeding, the amount specified by the Director of care, custody, or control of a child or (2) employment in a full-time, part-time, or temporary position that involves providing direct care to an older adult.
+15 The criminal records check is required for each person who is under final consideration for either (1) appointment or employment in a position responsible for the care, custody, or control of a child or (2) employment in a full-time, part-time, or temporary position that involves providing direct care to an older adult.
 The check is not required for a person who provides direct care to older adults as a volunteer without receiving or expecting to receive any form of remuneration other than reimbursement for actual expenses.

-14 The criminal records check must be requested not later than five business days after the conditional employment begins.
+16 The criminal records check must be requested not later than five business days after the conditional employment begins.